 “Harnessing the power of fundamental technological and scientific research is a big part of this process – and that’s what we’re focused on at UQ.”

 The integration of flexible solar cells into buildings and vehicles is the subject of research being undertaken by scientists and engineers at the University of Sydney, UNSW and Macquarie University, who have secured research funding and will co-operate in the development of fire-retardant solar cells used to produce ‘solar skin’ to coat surfaces.

 Source Mazengarb, M 2015, 'Queensland researchers smash solar efficiency record for ‘quantum dot’ solar cells', RenewEconomy, 18 February, 2020 - viewed 21 February 2020.

 Looking for quotes?

-Have you ever put $1400 on the barbie and set fire to it?
-No?
-Neither have we.
-If you haven't installed solar on your home yet, it could be costing you at least $1400 per year in energy savings!
+If you haven't installed solar on your home yet, it could be costing you $2,400 per year in energy savings!
 Energy companies understandably hate solar power and they don't want you to make the switch like 2.5 million Ausssies already have.
 Take the power back and find out how much money you will save with solar today!